Chirag-ahir/JAVA-All-Basic/README.md

   What is JDB ?<br>
   The Java Debugger (JDB) is a command-line java debugger that debugs the java class.
 It's used to find and fix bugs in the Java programs.

+  What is Diamond problem in Java?<br>
+  The "diamond problem" is an ambiguity that arises when two classes B and C inherit from A, and class D inherits from both B and C. The diamond problem in Java is the main reason java doesn't support multiple inheritances in classes.